 These seeds are tiny.
-Leslie uses 4 to 5 layers of the nylon net that we sell.
+We now have ‘bridal veil’ nylon net with tiny holes for sale sell.
 The soaking water mix of hot-to-room temperature helps these seeds germinate more quickly.
 Here we see them starting to sprout on the second day.
 In addition, these broccoli seeds also may need to be rinsed more often than our BBFE! sprouting blends.
 Right now, in the winter (March), these broccoli sprouting seeds are ready to feed after about 4 days of growing.
 Store as you do our BBFE! sprouting blends.
 1 tablespoon of these broccoli seeds makes about 3/4 cup of sprouts!

 Only the Best Here

 This product is certified organic.
 When buying broccoli seeds for sprouting make sure you are buying organic broccoli seeds look for this latin botanical name (Brassica oleracea var. italica).
 This is important because some are selling raab broccoli (Brassica rapa var.
 Ruvo), and advertising them as seeds for growing broccoli sprouts.

 The raab seeds contain very low levels of glucoraphanin, the glucosinolate precursor that is transformed into sulforaphane.
 (3) So the raab sprouts would not provide the high levels of sulforaphane that the broccoli sprouts are known for.
 Hence, your birds would not receive the benefits described here.